Failing Grades and Academic Progress

 Graduate School of Arts & Sciences Policy

-Grades of a permanent I and C+ or lower are interpreted as failures.
+Grades of C+ or lower are interpreted as failures.
 A student receiving such grades in more than two courses may be dismissed from their academic program.

 Satisfactory Academic Progress